oauth-io/oauthio-server-node/README.md

 Pre-requisite
 -------------

+> *Express Framework is required*
+>
+> This SDK has been made to work on top of Express.
+Other frameworks are not supported during the BETA.

 **Create a provider on OAuth.io/oauthd**

 First, you need to create a provider on [OAuth.io](https://oauth.io), or in your [oauthd instance](https://github.com/oauth-io/oauthd).